-The Marriage and Family Therapy Program at App State
+The Marriage and Family Therapy Program

 The Marriage and Family Program prepares students to work with individuals, couples, and families in a variety of clinical settings.
-The in-person program requires 51 semester hours and is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
-The deadline for admission into the fall 2023 cohort is February 1, 2023.
-Applications will open in early fall to apply to the MFT Masters of Arts Program.
+The in-person program requires 51 semester hours and is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT)The deadline for admission into the fall 2024 cohort is February 1, 2024.
+Applications will open in early fall 2024 for fall 2025 admissions to the MFT Masters of Arts Program.

 MFT Alum Recognized for Autism Family Research